Getting started with astrophotography

 Find a dark sky

 First things first, you aren’t going to see the stars by looking up at the sky in your Lincoln Park apartment in Chicago.
 You’ll be able to capture a glimpse of the Milky Way near a city, but it’s not going to be the spectacular shot you’re hoping for.
 If you can still see glimpses of city light in the sky, the camera will see it much better and it’ll overpower the image.
-For a truly great view of the Milky Way you have to find a dark sky area, and to do that I recommend going to dark site finder for a great map showing light pollution.
+For a truly great view of the Milky Way, you have to find a dark sky area and to do that I recommend going to dark site finder for a great map showing light pollution.
 Red, orange, and yellow areas have lots of light pollution and won’t offer much.
 Getting into the greens and blues and beyond will yield great results.
 These are the areas I can’t get enough of.

 Check the weather

 You could be in the darkest area in the world, but if it’s cloudy you’ll see nothing but darkness.
-Always keep an eye on the weather when planning a night photoshoot.
-My favorite site for checking weather before a shoot is clear dark sky.
-Not only does it tell you temperature, humidity, and wind, but also darkness, cloud coverage, and transparency.
+Always keep an eye on the weather when planning a night photo shoot.
+My favorite site for checking the weather before a shoot is clear dark sky.
+Not only does it tell you the temperature, humidity, and wind, but also darkness, cloud coverage, and transparency.
 It gives a great astronomer’s forecast for the next 48 hours to help you predict clear and dark skies for a particular observation area.
 This is one of my go-to’s for planning.
 It can be frustrating to have the perfect location picked out and the date set, and then have the weather not cooperate, so it’s a good idea to plan out multiple, potential locations where the weather might be different.

 Milky Way or starry night?

 The time of year and the phase of the moon are two big factors to consider.
-If you’re goal is to get a stellar Milky Way shot then you’ll want to get the shot during a new moon (no moon present).
+If your goal is to get a stellar Milky Way shot then you’ll want to get the shot during a new moon (no moon present).
 There is some leeway here, you can still get great shots about 4 days on either side of the new moon and there are always exceptions, but it’s a good rule to live by.
 Also, in the northern hemisphere the galactic core, which is the brightest part of the Milky Way, isn’t visible in the winter months.
 April through July is the prime time.
 If in the southern hemisphere, the exact opposite is true.

 If you want a classic streaked star trail shot then this is a case of more is less, or is it the other way around?
-Anyways, if you’re going for stars trails, you generally don’t want the Milky Way in the frame.
+Anyways, if you’re going for star trails, you generally don’t want the Milky Way in the frame.
 Doing a trail shot with the Milky Way in the frame typically leads to a bright blurred band where the Milky Way was, surrounded by dense streaks of swirling light.
-There are multiple ways of actually shooting a star trail shot, which we’ll get into in a later post, but for now just go with the approach of shooting one long exposure.
+There are multiple ways of actually shooting a star trail shot, which we’ll get into in a later post, but for now, just go with the approach of shooting one long exposure.